-The use of cannabis to treat glaucoma is supported by clinical data and extensive anecdotal evidence.
-It has been definitively demonstrated in articles that smoking cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
-Although, according to the 2004 publication from Tomida, et al., entitle “Cannabinoids and glaucoma”, the role of cannabinoids in treating glaucoma is thought to be well understood, no such products are currently approved for this disease.
+The use of Cannabis to treat glaucoma is supported by clinical data and extensive anecdotal evidence.
+It has been definitively demonstrated in articles that smoking Cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
+Although, according to the 2004 publication from Tomida, et al., entitled “Cannabinoids and glaucoma”, the role of cannabinoids in treating glaucoma is thought to be well understood, no such products are currently approved for this disease.

 The American Academy of Ophthamology (AAO) and Canadian Ophthalmological Society (COS) do not support the use of marijuana for the treatment of glaucoma, both noting the absence of scientific evidence to support its use for glaucoma over existing therapies.

 Articles such as Merritt et al.’s 1980 publication “Effect of marijuana on intraocular and blood pressure in glaucoma”, demonstrate that smoking cannabis lowers IOP in individuals with and without glaucoma.

 Certain drawbacks are associated with the use of (smoked) Cannabis to treat glaucoma:

 - Cannabis has a short duration of action (only 3-4 hours), meaning that to lower the IOP around the clock it would have to be smoked every three hours;

 - Cannabis’ mood-altering effects, almost exclusively via THC, would prevent the patient who is using it from driving, operating heavy machinery, and functioning at maximum mental capacity; and